samkearney/esta-ngl/docs/standard_objects/property_definition.rst

 Definition attributes are part of the property definition; they apply to all *instances* of the property.

-.. _concepts-property-definition-class:
+.. _standard-objects-property-definition-class:

 Class
 =====

 A property's **class** is a string identifying an individual property definition.
-This string must be unique within the :ref:`concepts-general-library` that contains the property definition.
+This string must be unique within the :ref:`standard-objects-library` that contains the property definition.

-.. _concepts-property-definition-name:
+.. _standard-objects-property-definition-name:

 Name
 ====

 A string containing the human-readable name of the property.

-.. _concepts-property-definition-description:
+.. _standard-objects-property-definition-description:

 Description
 ===========

 A string that describes the purpose of a property in human-readable language.

-.. _concepts-property-definition-data-type:
+.. _standard-objects-property-definition-data-type:

 Data Type
 =========